veronicatco/MIS581/training data analysis/training data analysis.md

 ### Increased Image Size
-Increasing training images from 128x128 pixels to 224x224 pixels resulted in increased validation accuracy.
+Increasing training images from 128x128 pixels to 224x224 pixels did not result in increased validation accuracy.

 ```python